davidcopperfield-magicman/BaaS/README.md

 *To access Multichain Exporer, visit `http://<IP Address>:2750`

-**To use VoteChain, see the instructions at [https://gitpitch.com/user/repo](https://gitpitch.com/user/repo)
+**To use the Vote App, see the instructions at [https://gitpitch.com/user/repo](https://gitpitch.com/user/repo)